torvista/Zen_Cart-Image_Checker/README.md

 Checks
 - that the images linked to the products in the database exist
 - that the format of the linked image corresponds with its filename extension
-- that the format is a jpg/gif/bmp/png and not some other less common web format
+- that the format is a bmp/gif/jpg/png/webp and not some other less common web format

 ## Compatibility
-Compatible up to and including Zen Cart 2, php8.
+Compatible from Zen Cart 1.57-2.10, on php8.
+Version 2.3.0 03/08/2025

+Note further minor tweaks and fixes may be posted on the GitHub repository.

 ## Admin core files modified?
 No.

 ## Database Modifications?

-Yes: for the registration of the admin page.
+Yes: only for the registration of the admin page.
-No: no product data is modified, the script is read-only.
+No product data is modified, the script is read-only.

 ## Support thread for Missing Images/Image Checker
 http://www.zen-cart.com/showthread.php?213966